DanielRios549/joker/README.md

 ### Improvements

+- [ ] Change translation from database to gettext.
 - [ ] Update NPM to Yarn.
 - [ ] Fix Gulp tasks, possibly changing from another one.
 - [ ] Update the addition script.